-- Please note the description of classes.
-They denote degree of difficulty in construction and not the number of years in the project. - A quilted exhibit consists of 3 or more layers.
+- Please note the description of classes, which denote the degree of difficulty in construction and not the number of years in the project. - A quilted exhibit consists of three or more layers.
 No fleece blankets, please. - All quilted exhibits must be quilted (machine or hand), or tied. - All quilt piecing and finishing must be the sole work of the current 4-H member.
-Quilting, whether machine or hand quilted, may be done by another individual except for the Premier Quilt class. - No pre-quilted fabric may be used. - Wall quilts must have a hanging sleeve on the back of the quilt, or some method for hanging. - All quilted exhibits must be clean and finished for intended purpose. - All quilted exhibits must have a permanent label on the back in the bottom right corner with quilters name and date of completion. - On a half sheet of 8 1⁄2" x 11" paper, include an explanation answering the following questions: A) How you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc. B) What did you do and what was done by others?
-C) What did you learn you can use on your next project? - Size of Quilts: - Small length + width = less than 60".
+Quilting, whether machine or hand quilted, may be done by another individual except for the Premier Quilt class. - No pre-quilted fabric may be used. - Wall quilts must have a hanging sleeve on the back of the quilt, or some method for hanging. - All quilted exhibits must be clean and finished for intended purpose. - All quilted exhibits must have a permanent label on the back in the bottom right corner with quilters name and date of completion.

+- On a half sheet of 8.5 inch x 11 inch paper, include an explanation answering the following questions: A) How you selected the design and fabrics?
+B) Did you use a kit, jelly roll, charm squares, etc.?
+C) Explain what you did and what was done by others?
+D) What did you learn that could be used on your next project?
+Size of Quilts: - Small length + width = less than 60 inches.
 This size includes miniature quilts, wall hangings, table runners, placements (4), and pillows.
 All items must be quilted.
-Pillows must have a quilted top, not just pieced patchwork. - o Medium length + width = 61" to 120" - Large length + width = over 120"
+Pillows must have a quilted top, not just pieced patchwork. - Medium length + width = 61 inches to 120 inches - Large length + width = over 120 inches sf Class 50 Small sf Class 51 Medium sf Class 52 Large